digicademy/cobj_xpath/Documentation/Tutorials/FluidtemplateXpathXslt/Index.rst

 This tutorial will show you how to display a TEI encoded XML file on your website using the XPATH content object and a FLUIDTEMPLATE.
 You will learn how to select parts of the XML structure with XPATH and assign them as variables to your FLUIDTEMPLATE.
-Further you will see how the Xpath view helper for Fluid works.
-And finally we will have a quick look at the extension `XSLT content object
+Additionally you will see how the XPATH view helper for Fluid works.
+And finally we will have a quick look at the extension `XSLT Content Object
 <http://typo3.org/extensions/repository/view/cobj_xslt>`_ that can
 be used to transform large chunks of XML for display on your TYPO3 website.
 Before we start, please make sure that you have installed Extbase, Fluid and cobj\_xslt.

-As an example text we would like to display Edgar Allan Poe's "Tales" on our website.
-The book is offered as a TEI encoded XML file at `http://docsouth.unc.edu/southlit/poe/poe.xml
+As example we will display Edgar Allan Poe's "Tales" on our TYPO3 website.
+The book is offered as a TEI XML file at `http://docsouth.unc.edu/southlit/poe/poe.xml
 <http://docsouth.unc.edu/southlit/poe/poe.xml>`_ .